let’s talk mental health and c-level management

-Month of February brings around the time of mental health awareness and encourages everyone of all levels to talk, to listen and change lives.
+The month of February brings around the time of mental health awareness and encourages everyone of all levels to talk, listen and change lives.

-We explore from the C-Levels stand point the impact of working at the top and juggling the work life balance; what it takes to be a leader, rest days and switching off from work.
-Whilst it might be expected for software businesses to be focused solely on the tech, it’s important to take a step back and reflect on the process of operating at this level.
+From the C-Levels standpoint, we explore the impact of working at the top and juggling the work-life balance, what it takes to be a leader, rest days and switching off from work.
+While software businesses might be expected to focus solely on the tech, it’s important to take a step back and reflect on the process of operating at this level.

 The C-Level role comes with significant expectations, responsibilities, and complexities, and it is not normally afforded much leniency when it comes to taking a break; or even taking a breath.
 Over the past twelve months, the business world has faced unprecedented challenges, as well as a series of acute mental health challenges that any person would have had to deal with at some point.

 While there is no guidebook for navigating business through a pandemic, there is a wealth of knowledge about addressing and supporting mental health and well-being.
 The challenge is for business leaders to lead the way and filter down a network of support for others to follow.

 We had this discussion at Applicita with our Founder/CTO and COO to gain their personal perspective on this matter.

 “A leader’s role is to provide space for others.
 Strength is to accept one’s own imperfections.
 And sharing this issue is a way to normalise it”

 Q) As a busy leader, what do you do to prepare your mind and body before stressful or high-stake meeting, tasks, decisions?